-Computational performance is becoming increasingly important, in particular for IFRS9 models that are expected to calculate capital requirements over the expected lifetime of each individual asset in a portfolio.
-Prohibitively long runtimes are a serious concern, as both model development and mandatory reporting require significant number of runs: the first to converge to a sound implementation, the latter to meet regulatory demands.
+Computational performance is becoming increasingly important, for instance for IFRS9 models that are expected to calculate capital requirements over the expected lifetime of each individual asset in a portfolio.
+Prohibitively long run-times are a serious concern, as both model development and mandatory reporting require significant number of runs: the first to converge to a sound implementation, the latter to meet regulatory demands.
 Solutions are available to significantly reduce calculation times, resulting in improved model and reporting quality.
-We have significant experience with performance optimization and can assist you at any point in the software's lifecycle.
+We have significant experience with performance optimization and can assist you at any point in the software's life-cycle.

 In addition, you can schedule sets of analyses to run overnight.
 This automation feature is not unique to parallel computing, it is however increasingly powerful, when used in a multi-core setting.

 Model developers are typically focused on translating methodologies into software, and rightfully so.
 Converting and validating math

 is a challenge of its own.
 From our experience however, it appears that the resulting code-base may produce the correct results, it is however

 In most cases, dedicated profiling and optimization of the code yields significant performance benefits, without compromising the quality of the results.

 Optimal performance is typically achieved by pursuing both code profiling and parallel computing in one go.
 Lessons learned can be reused in other model types and versions, propagating the benefits in your entire model portfolio.
 Let us help optimizing your software.

 Once software is matured, you may be looking to make it available to a wider audience.
 To co-workers, or even into production, for integration with enterprise applications.
 With or without a user interface.
 For each configuration, deployment methodologies are available.
 We can assist selecting the optimal solution and perform the implementations.